-In those instances where behavior cannot be resolved as between the parties affected, the complaining party may make an informal complaint, or a formal complaint.
-See BAHA's Team Conflict Policy on how to resolve any conflict at the team level.
+In those instances where behavior cannot be resolved as between the parties affected, the complaining party may make a complaint to their Team Parent Liaison.
+See BAHA's Team Conflict Policy on how to resolve any conflict at the team level and how to escalate a complaint to the board level should the Team Resolution process not succeed.